Why do many Innkeepers Fear and

 business expenses and you will not have to take them back to the store for upgrades

-Computers are tax deductible and can be
+Computers are tax deductible to businesses and can be

 even be used to do your taxes electronically.